-You will find a variety of wonderful spots for delicous waffles in San Francisco.
+You will find a variety of wonderful spots for delicious waffles in San Francisco.
 They range from traditional, crispy waffles with some maple syrup and fruit to less traditional options including one made from red velvet cake batter covered with cream cheese frosting.

 It's also popular to serve them with some fried chicken or to cover them with hand whipped cream.
 No matter what you are craving, you will find something in SF that will satisfy your hunger.

 Below are 10 of my favorite places.